Need a little extra push to crush today’s swim practice? Here’s your ultimate breakdown of the best waterproof headphones for swimmers.

 If you’ve ever tried listening to music in the water you already know it’s rarely the players that make the difference in listening enjoyment, but how likely the headphones are to stay in your ear canal, not leak, and blast that piping-hot motivational playlist into your face and head.

 But where to start?
 Which of the countless waterproof headphones out there are the best?

-Here’s a review of some of the top waterproof headphones available for swimming:
+Here’s a review of the top waterproof headphones available for swimming:

 1. Swimbuds Sport Waterproof Earphones

-The reason the Swimbuds are top dog is simple: they come in enough shapes to work for each swimmer and their own unique ear shape.
+The reason the Swimbuds are top dogs is simple: they come in enough shapes to work for each swimmer and their own unique ear shape.